Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 Generally, the engine will last anywhere from 200.000 to 300.000 miles before dying.

-When the engine is reaching the end of its life, you may start noticing an increased oil consumption and knocking noises produced near the cylinder block area.
+When the engine reaches the end of its life, you may start noticing an increased oil consumption and knocking noises produced near the cylinder block area.

 Once these problems start to show, it means that the engine is facing severe issues.